 In Year 7 and 8, students are taught in ability groups in Mathematics and are taught in mixed ability groups in all other subjects, mainly tutor groups in Year 7.
 Some students have lessons to develop their learning and literacy skills in the Foundation Learning Base where they study English and Humanities subjects.
 Other students may be extracted from some lessons for short-term literacy intervention.

-Students are taught a term each of French, German and Spanish in Modern Foreign Languages in Year 7 and choose which of these they wish to take as their language from Year 8 onwards.
+Students are taught French in Modern Foreign Languages in Year 7 and 8 with some students being offered the opportunity to take Spanish as a second language.
 Humanities and Expressive Arts are taught in discrete lessons (Geography, History, Religious Education, Art, Drama, Music) each week.
 Design Technology is taught in block rotations of Food, Graphics, Resistant Materials, Textiles and Computing.
 At the end of year 8 students choose two Design Technology subjects, which they then focus on in Year 9.
 Physical Education lessons provide a programme that develops students’ practical abilities in individual and team sports, dance and outdoor activities.

 In Year 9 classes are taught in sets in a wider range of subjects and elements of the GCSE courses are introduced.
 Mathematics, English and English Literature GCSEs begin from the beginning of Year 9.
 In Science GCSE is begun at the start of the spring term.
 Other subjects put greater emphasis on GCSE knowledge, understanding and skills in Year 9 in preparation for courses at Key Stage 4.

 In December of Year 9 the Options process begins.
 Students are given the opportunity to choose their courses, which start at the beginning of Year 10.
 We talk carefully with students and parents to help them choose courses on which they will achieve success and which open gateways to higher education and employment.
 Further details can be found in the Options booklet, which is available for download at the bottom of this page.